elastic/sans-dfir-2022/README.md

 Finally, click "Save" in the bottom right.
 Kibana will alert you that this will affect existing endpoints.
 Go ahead and confirm.

-## Time for Action

-TODO:

-- Build and publish docker container for config extractor
-- In entrypoint, update modules by env var, if set